cybergis/CyberGIS-Vis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;You can run LinksPlot_PYTHON in your Jupyter Notebook installed in your PC as well as in CybearGISX.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;To use it in CyberGISX, follow steps below:
 1. If you do not have a CyerGISX account, create a CyberGISX an account with your GitHub id at https://cybergisxhub.cigi.illinois.edu
-2. Open up the CyberGIX, click the "new" button on the top right corner, and select python3 and enter the command line below to download CyberGIS Viz.
+2. Open up the CyberGIX, click the "new" button on the top right corner, and select python3 and enter the command line below to download CyberGIS-Viz.
 ```bash
 	!git clone https://github.com/cybergis/CyberGIS-Viz
 ```